aadi1720/lab10/README.md

     ```

     The unit testing will output the results of a series of tests using specific input and expected output.
 Any error will provide information on where the expected output is different from the actual output.
-You will need to edit your source code to fix the error and run `python -m unittest -v test` repeatedly until it passes all the test.
+You will need to edit your source code to fix the error and run `./test.sh` repeatedly until it passes all the test.

 ## Submission
 Periodically throughout the exercise, and when you have completed the exercise, **submit the complete repository to Github**.